zholdoshov/antra-assignments/advanced_training/theoretical_questions/assignment6/Solution.md

 ## What is props drilling and state lifting?

-`props drilling` is a situation where we pass props from the top of the DOM tree all the way down to the nodes below in the tree.
+`props drilling` is a situation where we pass props from the top of the React component tree all the way down to the nodes below in the tree.

 `state lifting` is the opposite of `props drilling`.
-In state lifting, we pass state from the lower nodes up to the top nodes of the DOM tree or to other parts of the DOM tree.
+In state lifting, we pass state from the lower nodes up to the top nodes of the React component tree or to other parts of the React component tree.

 ## What is the `key` attribute?